project-hadron/discovery-transition-ds/docs/source/components/intro.rst

 Project Hadron is a core set of abstractions that are the foundation of the three key elements that represent data science, those being: (1) feature engineering, (2) the construction of synthetic data with simulators, and generators (3) and statistics and machine learning algorithms for discovery and creating models.
-Project Hadron uniquely sees data as ‘all the same’ (lazyprogrammer (2020) https://lazyprogrammer.me/all-data-is-the-same/) , by which we mean its origin, shape and size stay independent throughout the disciplines so its content, form and structure can be removed as a factor in the design and implementation of the components built.

-Project Hadron has been designed to place data scientists in the familiar environment of machine learning and statistical tools, extracting their ideas and translating them automagicially into production ready solutions familiar to data engineers and Subject Matter Experts (SME’s).

 Project Hadron provides a clear separation of concerns, whilst maintaining the original intentions of the data scientist, that can be passed to a production team.
 It offers trust between the data scientists teams and product